tasdikrahman/tasdikrahman.me/_posts/2019-04-24-handling-singals-for-applications-in-kubernetes-docker.md

 by doing `docker stop`.
 You will notice that the container process takes 10 seconds before the process dies and get `SIGKILL`ed

-To avoid that, we do a signal rewrite using [dumb-init](https://github.com/Yelp/dumb-init)
+To avoid that, we do a signal rewrite using [dumb-init](https://github.com/Yelp/dumb-init) which runs a PID 1 for the docker container.
+You can [read here](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/) about why running your application process as PID 1 is not usually a good idea.

 ```sh
 FROM alpine:3.5